dashed-slug/wallets/readme.txt

 == Changelog ==

+= 5.0.13 =
+- Fix: Bug with network_active plugin in the admin screens "Deposit Addresses" and "User Balances", is now fixed.
+Some data from other blogs was previously not shown.
+- Fix: The Bitcoin RPC coin adapter now recommends that the admin enters into the `.conf` file: `rpcbind=IP` where `IP` is the address of the hot wallet, not the WordPress host.
+- Fix: Typo in documentation.
+- Add: Link to pre-release notes for the upcoming *Bitcoin and Altcoin Wallets 6.0.0*.

 = 5.0.12 =
 - Fix: Reverting change from 5.0.11.
 The original way to store data was to always maintain one set of tables for all the sites in a network.
 See release notes for details.